Mohammed-Alwedaei/signalr-course/readme.md

 These are the inteded/expected learning objectives to be gained by the end of the course

-- Implement a real-time communication in ASP.NET application using SignalR course
+- Implement a real-time communication in ASP.NET application using SignalR
 - Get to know the transport types in SignalR
 - Implement SignalR alongside with Identity user
 - Limit actions to a specific group of users